 Step 3: Build the simplest functional version

 Develop a lean, usable product with no secondary enhancements.
+Clean frontend development at this stage keeps the experience simple enough to test cleanly.

 Step 4: Launch to early adopters